rafael-santiago/snail/README.md

 Now, all you need to do is ``unzip`` these dependencies inside the directory ``X`` on **target machine**.

-That's all folks, now you may say *"home sweet home"*.
+That's all folks, now you may say *"home sweet home"* there.